 When someone is using an interface, it should look and feel like other related interfaces.
 Not functionally consistent — aesthetically consistent.
 For example, imagine someone wearing pajamas to a black tie affair.
 Something went wrong.
 Pajamas are great, but not when everyone else is wearing a tux or a gown.

 Everyone has cosmetic preferences.
 One person might find something gorgeous, while another finds it hideous.
-Only after a theme emerges can an interface “feel right” in relation to other interfaces.
+After a theme emerges can an interface “feel right” in relation to other interfaces.